 Angeline is a lawyer practicing in the areas of Corporate/Commercial/M&A Law, Natural Resources Law (Energy, Forestry, Mining and Oil and Gas) and Indigenous Law and First Nations Legal Issues with a focus on sustainable resource development, integrated resource management and land use issues.
 She is also a Registered Professional Forester, certified to practice forestry in British Columbia.
 Her clients include corporations, not-for-profits, governments, investors and contractors.

 Angeline provides strategic and legal advice on commercial, regulatory and policy issues related to natural resource development and assets management.
 She regularly advises clients on leases, licences, contracts, socio-economic benefits, sustainable management and project development agreements, business partnerships and human resources.

 ABCFP Honorary Member

-In 2009, for his tireless work in promoting aboriginal forestry and forestry education Gordon was honored with the National Aboriginal Achievement Award for environment and conservation and in 2010, the Canadian Institute of Forestry Award for unique and outstanding achievement in forestry in Canada.
-In 2011, Gordon was awarded an honourary membership to the Association of BC Forest Professionals.
+In 2009, for his tireless work in promoting Indigenous forestry and forestry education Gordon was honoured with the National Aboriginal Achievement Award for environment and conservation and in 2010, the Canadian Institute of Forestry Award for unique and outstanding achievement in forestry in Canada.
+In 2011, Gordon was awarded an honorary membership to the Association of BC Forest Professionals.

-Gordon served for many years as co-chair of the Faculty of Forestry’s First Nations Council of Advisors, aboriginal advisor to the Association of BC Forestry Professionals and a planning advisory committee member for the Institute of Coastal Research for Vancouver Island University.
-He currently is a member of the UBC President’s Advisory Committee on Aboriginal Affairs.
+Gordon served for many years as co-chair of the Faculty of Forestry’s First Nations Council of Advisors, Indigenous advisor to the Association of BC Forestry Professionals and a planning advisory committee member for the Institute of Coastal Research for Vancouver Island University.
+He currently is a member of the UBC President’s Advisory Committee on Indigenous Affairs.

 Gordon continues to contribute as the elder for the First Nations Council of Advisors.
 Gordon Prest is from the Sto:lo First Nation in Chilliwack BC and currently resides in Merritt, BC.